 SCHOLASTIC WRESTLING (DATA PROVIDED BY NATIONAL HIGH SCHOOL FEDERATION OF ASSOCIATIONS)

-- Scholastic wrestling ranks 6th of all boys' sports in terms of participation at the high school level with over 270,000 nation-wide.
-(Total Male Participation - Total Male Participation Graph)
+- Scholastic wrestling ranks 6th of all boys' sports in terms of participation at the high school level with over 269,000 nation-wide.
+(Male Participation - Male Participation Graph)

-- Since 1994, the number of women who wrestle in high school has grown from 804 to 8727.
-(Total Female Participation - Total Female Participation Graph)
+- Since 1994, the number of women who wrestle in high school has grown from 804 to 9904.
+(Female Participation Numbers - Total Female Participation graphs)

 - California, Guam, Hawaii, Massachusetts, Texas, and Washington sponsor a girl's state high school championship